The UK Government has decided to reverse its homophobic ban on poppers.

 The UK's investigatory powers bill receives its second reading on Tuesday.
 At present the draft law fails to meet international standards for surveillance powers.
 It requires significant revisions to do so.

-These are international standards found in judgments of the European court of justice and the European court of human rights, and in the recent opinion of the UN special rapporteur for the right to privacy.
-At present the bill fails to meet these
+international standards found in judgments of the European court of justice and the European court of human rights, and in the recent opinion of the UN special rapporteur for the right to privacy.
+At present the bill fails to meet these standards -- the

 The UK's poppers manufacturers should be allowed to operate while the government reviews the product's legality, the former deputy prime minister Nick Clegg has said:

 Poppers have been around for decades,The evidence shows

 they don't pose any great risk to health, and that's why they have never been banned before.

 Frankly they could have been made exempt from the new act without the need for a review, but the government didn't want to admit they had

 got it wrong.
 While there is a review ongoing, of course the legitimate businesses that produce poppers should be allowed to continue to operate.

 The government's psychoactive substances bill will come into force on 6 April, making

 poppers illegal in the UK.
 In response to calls to exempt the product from the bill in January, the government announced a review of the ban, which is expected to report before the summer recess in July, leaving a window of around three months in which